 - A local Granada nursery that has English & Spanish too: Centro Infantil Pecosetes Granada Spain (N.B there are others!)

 - A post written about International Schools by Family in Spain

 My blog is written mainly about Granada & Andalusia.
 I try to avoid the typically touristy/expat vibe as my life is actually 100% Spanish.
-I enjoy describing local traditions and culture and I hope that this comes across to you the reader.
-I want you to read about the authentic Granada not just from a holiday perspective.
+I enjoy connecting with the local traditions and culture.
+Hoping to share this atmosphere with you the reader.
+I want to share the authentic Granada rather than just from a holiday perspective.

 If you are seriously considering studying or a move to Granada Spain you must read two posts that should give you an overall feel for the city & province:

 Is there something I didn´t cover?